katherine81779/portfolio/README.md

 # About Me
 Hi, my name is Katherine Li and I am currently a third year student studying computer science at the University of California, Irvine.
 I strive for perfection, and am willing to take risks and complete challenges.
 My love for problem solving and technology has led me to develop an interest and passion for programming.
 I am always ready to take on new tasks, and ecstatic to learn more.

 Here are some files to look at to see my programming skills.
-Under the Rose Hacks folder, you will see my contribution to the twenty-four hour hackathon that I participated recently in January 2020 with three other teammates.
+Under the Rose Hacks folder (right-way), you will see my contribution to the twenty-four hour hackathon that I participated recently in January 2020 with three other teammates.
 In the other files, you will see my programming approach to several problems that I have encountered.

 # Files to look at:
 Under right-way (Rosehacks hackathon project):